Water Distribution

 Possible to monitor and control whole system remotely

-Intelligent distribution – can be monitored without man power
+Intelligent distribution – can be monitored without human intervention

 Continuous water distribution according to water level